Thanks Skull. The interior is painted using Krylon Pistachio spray. It is an exact match for interior Seafoam Green as used on US AFVs.

 Thanks, mrb865.
 It is coming along.

 I have completed the build of the Bradley so far.
 I didn’t want to use the ERA on it, so I swapped out the Meng side skirts that have the mounting bars molded onto them with flat ones from an Academy kit.
-I also added the tie-down blocks from a Model Factory M2A2 ODS-SA kit that I will use the ERA on.
+I also added the tie-down blocks from a Magic Factory M2A2 ODS-SA kit that I will use the ERA on.
 The PE tie-down blocks are nice as they are made without connection points, so no sanding, but you still have to fold each piece.
 Each block is made up of two flat pieces with opposing ends folded, stacked on top of each other.
 They were still a pain to do.

 Here it is so far.